JicoDotNet/Expense-Management-Bucket/README.md

 - **Pull Request:** Submit a pull request to the original repository.
 Fill in the provided PR template with details of your changes.
 - **Code Review:** Be open to feedback and make requested changes during the code review process.

-Remember to always read the project’s CONTRIBUTING.md file, as it will contain specific guidelines tailored for the project’s needs.
-You are open to contribute.
+Remember to always read the project’s CONTRIBUTING.md file, as it will contain specific guidelines tailored to the project’s needs.
+You are open to contributing.
 Happy contributing! 🚀

 ## Versioning & Change log